eaguilar88/questions_and_answers/README.md

 package more useful to preserve order.
 * I would like to have an factory to connect to different databases.
 Relational or not.
 I could include a *driver* enviroment variable to let the app know which db engine should be using.
+* Better error handling.
-* A less convoluted UI.
+* A user interface

 ### Who do I talk to? ###